Index Links to Topics on this Page

 - Possibly sunlight at certain parts of the day is something you may or may not want to see.

-- How much of your yard do you want to cover – more means less lawn, which can be a great thing!
+- How much of your yard do you want to cover – more means less lawn in areas that you have difficulty growing a nice lawn, which can be a great thing!

 - Affordability becomes a factor when you start to understand costs vs cost of building a patio?